-bpplclients pol1 -add prvml.acme.com Windows-x64 Windows2008 bpplinclude example -add ALL LOCAL DRIVES
+bpplclients pol1 -add prvml.acme.com Windows-x64 Windows2008 bpplinclude example -add ALL LOCAL DRIVES bpplclients pol1 -add MEDIA SERVER VMware VMware bpplinclude poll -add "vmware:/?filter= Displayname Contains 'prvm'"

 In this example, prvm1.acme.com is the virtual machine to back up, including all of its local drives (-add ALL LOCAL DRIVES).
 ALL LOCAL DRIVES is the only file list option available for the VMware policy type.